States have three primary approaches as to how much cocaine it takes to trigger felony charges:

 - a maximum fine of $1,000.9

-But possessing any amount of cocaine in California for the purposes of selling it is a felony punishable by up to 4 years in jail or prison.11 Moreover, selling, transporting for sales, trafficking or manufacturing narcotics are all felony offenses in California that can carry stiff prison sentences.
+However, possessing any amount of cocaine in California for the purposes of selling it is a felony punishable by up to four years in jail or prison.11 Moreover, selling, transporting for sales, trafficking, or manufacturing narcotics are all felonies that can carry stiff prison sentences.

-- did not have constructive possession of cocaine,
+- did not have possession of the cocaine,

-- was only arrested for drug crimes after an unlawful search and seizure,
+- were arrested only after an unlawful search and seizure,

 Note that most criminal defense lawyers and law offices offer consultations.
 This means you can receive initial legal advice at no cost.